Mick Jagger: Early life and education

-In the mid-1950s, Jagger formed a garage band with his friend Dick Taylor.
-The group mainly played material by Muddy Waters, Chuck Berry, Little Richard, Howlin' Wolf and Bo Diddley.
-Jagger met Richards again on 17 October 1961 on platform two of Dartford railway station.
+In the mid-1950s, Jagger began his music career, forming a garage band with his friend Dick Taylor.
+They played songs by Muddy Waters, Chuck Berry, Little Richard, Howlin' Wolf, and Bo Diddley.
+Jagger met Richards again on 17 October 1961 on Platform Two of Dartford railway station.
 The Chuck Berry and Muddy Waters records Jagger was carrying revealed a shared interest in rhythm and blues.
 A musical partnership began shortly afterwards.
 Richards and Taylor often met Jagger at his house.
-The meetings moved to Taylor's house in late 1961, where Alan Etherington and Bob Beckwith joined the trio.
+In late 1961, the meetings moved to Taylor's house, where Alan Etherington and Bob Beckwith joined the trio.
 The quintet called themselves the Blues Boys.

 Jagger left school in 1961 after passing seven O-levels and two A-levels.
-He and Richards moved into a flat in Edith Grove, Chelsea, London, with guitarist Brian Jones.
+He and Richards moved into a flat at Edith Grove in Chelsea, London, with guitarist Brian Jones.
 While Richards and Jones planned to start their own rhythm and blues group, Jagger continued to study finance and accounting on a government grant as an undergraduate student at the London School of Economics.
 He had seriously considered becoming either a journalist or a politician, comparing the latter to a pop star.

 Brian Jones, using the name Elmo Lewis, began working at the Ealing Club, where a loose music ensemble known as Blues Incorporated was performing, under the leadership of Alexis Korner.
-Jones, Richards, and Jagger began to jam with the group, Jagger eventually becoming the featured singer.
-Soon, the three of them began meeting on their own to practise, laying the foundation for what would become the Rolling Stones.
+Jones, Richards, and Jagger began playing with the group, with Jagger eventually becoming the band's lead singer.
+Jones, Richards, and Jagger began meeting on their own to practise, establishing the foundation for what would become the Rolling Stones.

-The Rolling Stones
+Career

 1960s

-In their earliest days, the Rolling Stones played for no money in the interval of Alexis Korner's gigs at a basement club opposite London's Ealing Broadway tube station (subsequently called "Ferry's" club).
+At the beginning of the Rolling Stones' founding in the early 1960s, the band mostly played for no money at a basement club opposite London's Ealing Broadway tube station, which was subsequently named Ferry's Club.
 The group had very little equipment and borrowed Korner's gear to play.
-Their first appearance, under the name the Rollin' Stones (after one of their favourite Muddy Waters tunes), was at the Marquee Club, a London jazz club, on 12 July 1962.
-They later changed their name to "the Rolling Stones" as it seemed more formal.
+Their first appearance, under the name the Rollin' Stones, after one of their favourite Muddy Waters songs, was performed at the Marquee Club, a London jazz club, on 12 July 1962.
+They later changed their name to the Rolling Stones, since it seemed more formal.

-Writer Victor Bockris says the band members included Jagger, Richards, Jones, Ian Stewart on piano, Dick Taylor on bass and Tony Chapman on drums, but Richards says in his memoir Life that "The drummer that night was Mick Avory–not Tony Chapman, as history has mysteriously handed it down..."
+The initial band members included Jagger, Richards, Jones, Ian Stewart on piano, Dick Taylor on bass, and Tony Chapman on drums, but Richards wrote in Life, his memoir, that, "The drummer that night was Mick Avory—not Tony Chapman, as history has mysteriously handed it down ...".
 In June 1963, the band began a five-month residency at Eel Pie Island Hotel, which the BBC later credited with shaping the band's career.
-By that autumn, Jagger had left the London School of Economics to pursue his promising musical career with the Rolling Stones.
+That autumn, Jagger left the London School of Economics to pursue a musical career with the Rolling Stones.